DavidSouther/ailly/README.md

 Ailly's best feature is rapid prompt engineering iteration.
 By keeping your prompts in snippets on the file system, you can make very fine-grained changes to your prompt and immediately see the difference in the output.
 You can also use all of your normal source control tooling to track changes over time: both your changes, and those from the LLM.

+## VSCode extension

+The VSCode extension provides several commands.

+`Ailly: Run` runs Ailly on a file.
+You can activate it with either the right-click context menu or the command palette.

+- When you run Ailly from the context menu, it runs on the file with its parent folder as the root.
+- When you run Ailly from the command palette, it runs on the current active file (or does nothing if there's no active file).

+`Ailly: Run All` runs Ailly on a folder and all files below it in the file system.

+`Ailly: Continue` sends the response as an `Assistant` message, to have the LLM continue generating.
+This is especially useful when a request ends before the LLM is 'finished', for instance, asking it to repeat and edit a long document.

+`Ailly: Clean` and `Ailly: Clean All` on a file or folder clean Ailly details from the file.
+This includes removing debug data from the metadata of each prompt file and removing the response contents.

+`Ailly: Edit` runs from the command palette on the current active file (or does nothing if there's no active file).

+- `Ailly: Edit` uses the current file and its root, in the `folder` context, and includes the current highlighted selection as the edit range.
+- With multiple selections, it only uses the first selection.

+### Installing the Ailly extension

+1. Download the extension's `.vsix` file from the [latest release](https://github.com/DavidSouther/ailly/releases/latest).
+2. Open the VSCode Extensions side panel (Cmd/Ctrl + Shift + X).
+3. From the Extensions side panel top three-dot menu, choose "Install from VSIX..."
+4. Select the `.vsix` file downloaded in step 1.

+### The Ailly extension and Bedrock

+When using the Bedrock engine, the Ailly extension uses your current [AWS configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+Ailly also exposes two settings, `Ailly: AWS Profile` and `Ailly: AWS Region`, to choose which profile and (optionally) which Region to use for Bedrock requests.
+Use `aws configure` or the equivalent command to configure `~/.aws/config` and `~/.aws/credentials`.
+If Ailly shows a credentials error, check this configuration first.

+### Ailly Getting Started

+1. Install Ailly (see above).
+2. Authenticate with Bedrock, or set the Ailly OpenAI API key.
+3. Create a new folder, open it with VSCode, and create a file named `10_chickens.md` that contains the following text: "Tell me a joke about chickens!"
+4. In the explorer view on the left, right-click `10_chickens.md` and choose `Ailly: Run`.
+5. When Ailly finishes, laugh at the joke in `10_chickens.md.ailly.md`!
+6. Create a file named `.aillyrc` that contains the following text: "You are a farmer writing jokes for your other barnyard animals."
+7. Create a file named `20_knock_knock.md` that contains the following text: "Turn the chicken joke into a knock knock joke."
+8. Right-click the folder in the Explorer view, and choose `Ailly: Run All`.
+9. Review the new jokes!

 ## CLI Quickstart

 To get started on the command line, follow these steps: